ericjanto/notes-publisher/content/notes/dbs-lecture.md

     - There is an edge from $T_i$ to $T_j$ (for $T_i\neq T_j$ if an action of $T_i$ **precedes** and **conflicts** with one of $T_j$'s actions
     > A schedule is *conflict serialisable* if and only if its precedence graph is acyclic
       - TODO: acyclic?
+      - -> means that there are no cycles within the graph
   - An equivalent serial schedule is given by any **topological sort** over the precedence graph
     - TODO: topological sort?
+      - Means getting all the total orders that are consistent with the underlying partial orders prescribed by the precedence graph
 - Precedence graph: example
   ![TODO](../images/dbs-precedence.png)
 - Schedules with aborted transaction (1)